matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 then is just something that takes a reducing function and returns one, where a reducing function has these three arities.

-We have not actually called the reducing functions mapping and filtering and -ing this and -ing that.
-We think that is an English-ism that is not going to carry over very well.
+We have not actually called the reducing functions "mapping" and "filtering" and -ing this and -ing that.
+I think that is an English-ism that is not going to carry over very well.
 And we have available to us arity overloading because we do not have currying.
-So map of f with no collection argument returns the transducer.
-And we modified, so far, all of these sequence functions to do that.
+So "map" of f with no collection argument returns the transducer.
+And we have modified, so far, all of these sequence functions to do that.

 [Time 0:43:09]